CoFlows/CoFlows-Workflow/README.md

 **CoFlows** allows you to run a Jupyter Lab instances within the container.
 This allows you to both create notebooks and access the internal terminal.
 If this value is "true" then the Lab is started otherwise not.

 ### Server
+This section defines the behavior of the runtime server. _Host_ specifies the name of the host container.
+In this example the container runs as a localhost.

+The SecreKey is used by Jupyter Labs so this key should be changed.
+More to come about this soon.

+When facing the public internet, SSL is a necessity.
+We use LetsEncrypt to automatically and freely issue SSL Certificates.
+This is configured by setting an email and defining a host name different to "localhost".
+If either the host is localhost or the email is an empty string then the SSL certificate will not be issued and the host will only be accessible through "http".
+The example below shows a version where LetsEncrypt is active.

+The staging flag in the LetsEncrypt block follows the standard LetsEncrypt functionality.
+If the setting is false, an actual SSL certificate is issued, otherwise a dummy certificate is created.
+Please read the LetsEncrypt documentation [here](https://letsencrypt.org/docs/).

         "Server":{
             "Host": "localhost", //Set the host name